-Many Roman towns were supplied by aqueducts with sophisticated raised sections which are symptomatic of the Roman's commitment to large-scale water supply, including Segovia, Spain (98 CE), or the Pont du Gard on the 50 km channel supplying Nimes, France (20 BCE).
+Many Roman towns were supplied by aqueducts with sophisticated raised bridge sections which are symptomatic of the Roman's commitment to large-scale water supply.
+Examples include the aqueduct bridges in Segovia, Spain (98 CE), or the Pont du Gard on the 50 km channel supplying Nimes, France (20 BCE).
 The Eifel aqueduct supplying Cologne (80 CE) had a total length of 130 km, mostly below ground, and was constructed with concrete.
 Lengthy pipelines included sections of pressurised siphon (Smith 1976).